-This single serving Kung Pao Chicken is a quick and flavorful dish made with tender chicken, crisp bell peppers, crunchy peanuts, and a bold, spicy-sweet sauce.
-Ready in just 15 minutes, it’s perfect for a fast and satisfying meal.
+This single serving Kung Pao Chicken is ready in 15 minutes and full of flavor.
+Tender chicken, crisp bell peppers, crunchy peanuts, and a bold spicy-sweet sauce make it a quick, satisfying meal.

 Prep Time5 minutesmins